samiho03/Web-App-for-Jewelry-Shop/README.md

 - **Add to Cart**: Users can add items to their shopping cart.
 - **Checkout Process**: Seamless checkout experience with order summary.

-*UI Placeholder: Insert screenshots of the shopping cart and checkout pages here.*

 ---